 If you are not happy with our response, or you believe that your data protection or privacy rights have been infringed, you can complain to the UK Information Commissioner’s Office which regulates and enforces data protection law in the UK.
 Details of how to do this can be found at www.ico.org.uk

 Our websites use local storage (such as cookies) in order to provide you with the best possible experience and to allow you to make use of certain functionality (such as being able to shop online).
 Further information can be found in our Cookies Policy at: www.munningsmuseum.org.uk/cookie-policy

 Our websites contain links to other external websites.
 We are not responsible for the content or functionality of any such websites.
 Please let us know if a link is not working by contacting email@example.com

-This Policy was approved by the Trustees of the Castle House Trust in May 2018 and will be reviewed no later than 2021.
+This Policy was revised in 2021 and will be reviewed no later than 2024.